Highway 51, Wisconsin's Own Route 66

 By Mary Bergin

-It’s not hard to fill a passport without leaving Wisconsin.
+It’s easy to fill a journal with stories without ever leaving Wisconsin.

-The “Passport Wisconsin” program takes vacationers about 300 miles, as part of a six-state, 1,275-mile effort to turn the whole highway (which ends in Laplace, La.) into one huge tourist attraction.
+The Highway 51 Journey Journal takes vacationers about 300 miles, as part of a six-state, 1,275-mile effort to turn the whole highway (which ends in Laplace, La.) into one huge tourist attraction.